OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 ### Check installation

-Verify the installation was successful.
-You may need to open a new shell if the `arbc-truffle-compile` command is not found.
+Verify the installation was successful:

 ``` bash
 which arbc-truffle-compile